Ichaelus/Github-Classifier/Documentation/Documentation.md

 Talk about information per repo we used and didn´t use here. **Nein, das haben wir doch oben schon genau gemacht?**
 Word counts aren´t that good and we tried our luck with LSTMS.
 We had our reasons for not using the commits.
-File contents are utopical and impossible to use in this situation.
+File contents are utopic and impossible to use in this situation.
 So we used/tried using everything or had a good reason for not using it.
 ### Our classifiers clearly reached a ceiling
 No classifier performed much better than 60% precision M, no matter how much parameter tuning, but we reached a value